 In these locations, you will be charged for any services performed by your provider, and receive separate charges from the hospital for facility services.
-Depending on your insurance, there may be an additional co-pay or co-insurance (one for the provider and one for the hospital) for one visit.
+Depending on your insurance, there may be an additional copay or coinsurance (one for the provider and one for the hospital) for one visit.
 If you have secondary coverage, any additional coinsurance and deductible may be covered by your secondary insurance.
 This billing model, called Provider-Based, complies with specific Medicare regulations and is a national model of practice for integrated healthcare delivery systems such as Carle Health.

 Provider-Based Status is a status sanctioned by Medicare for hospitals and clinics.
-It is a national model of practice for integrated healthcare delivery systems like Carle that includes hospital and physician offices.
+It is a national model of practice for integrated healthcare delivery systems such as Carle Health that includes both hospital and physician offices.
 In other words, it means that physician offices are departments of the hospital.
 One of the benefits of having Provider-Based Status is the opportunity to participate in the Federal 340B Drug Purchasing Program.

 If you have questions about your bills, please call Carle Health Patient Financial Services at (888) 71-CARLE, (888) 712-2753.

-Carle is taking proactive steps to ensure high-quality care is available to those in our region now and in the future.
-By converting to the provider-based model, Carle is ensuring it will continue to be able to provide charity care and community benefit programs for those who need it most as well as invest in bringing new specialists and technology to our region.
+Carle Health is taking proactive steps to ensure high-quality care is available to those in our region now and in the future.
+By converting to the Provider-Based Model, Carle Health is ensuring it will continue to be able to provide charity care and community benefit programs for those who need it most as well as invest in bringing new specialists and technology to our region.

 Provider-Based Billing will not change your covered services, but it may affect your copayments and deductible.